kalkuteminal/Animation-DNA/06-Tutorials.md

 - press **ExecuteAll** button of script editor
 - drag your code with MMB to a shelf and press the button that will appear

-#### Step two: loops.
+#### Step two: lists and loops.
-Loops allow us to do something with number of objects.
+Lists and loops are bases of coding.
+Loops allow us to do something (command) with a set of objects (list).
+So we have two major tasks in developing:
+- creating and editing lists
+- writing procedures (set of commands)

 #### Running code from a file
 If you need to run python code from a file: